sybrew/the-seo-framework/readme.txt

 		* We found no indication this was used in public yet, so we didn't go through a deprecation process.
 Sorry in advance if this still affects your site.
 	* Setting `auto_descripton_html_method` from `autodescription-site-settings` (constant `THE_SEO_FRAMEWORK_SITE_OPTIONS`).
 		* It is now `auto_description_html_method`.
+	* Removed inline Right-To-Left CSS registration from `tsf-pt`, this is handled in its file now.
 * **Other:**
 	* Cleaned up code.
 Reduced function call overhead.
 	* Fixed typos in code.
 Props [Viktor Szépe](https://github.com/szepeviktor).